JobdeVogel/Solar-Irradiation-Prediction/README.md

 Parameters for training, validation and testing can be changed in `cfgs/default`, `cfgs/irradiance/default` and `cfgs/irradiance/ ... .yaml`

+#### Interaction model from Grasshopper
+The server code for the Grasshopper interaction model can be found in `examples/segmentation/server.py`.

 ## Sources
 Peters, R., Dukai, B., Vitalis, S., van Liempt, J., & Stoter, J. (2022).
 Automated 3D Reconstruction of LoD2 and LoD1 Models for All 10 Million Buildings of the Netherlands.
 Photogrammetric